mshafivk/5day-weather-forecast/README.md

 # Weather-Forecast

-Simple React Application to display5 Day 3hrs Weather forecast of a city of users choice
+Simple React Application to display5 Day 3hrs Weather forecast of a city of users choice.

+> This application is hosted with surge.sh.
+[Visit elfin-map.surge.sh](http://elfin-map.surge.sh/)

 - User can search a city and find weather report
 - Default city is set as Bangalore